converged-computing/flux-apps-helm/README.md

 </details>

-Here is how to do multiple at once:
+Here is how to do multiple at once (each still a single sidecar)

 ```bash
 helm install \